-In southwestern areas, towards Porsangerfjord, the Gaissa Nappe Complex is composed of a series of westerly dipping, imbricate thrust sheets, separated into four structural zones, including two duplexes (Townsend et al. 1986).
-A somewhat simpler structural picture obtains some 200 km farther to the northeast on Varanger Peninsula.
-The details do not concern us here.
-In general, mesoscopic folds are common, trending between N-S and NE-SW.
-They are open to close, asymmetric folds, verging c.
-ESE, and carry a pervasive axial-planar cleavage of anchizone metamorphic grade (Williams 1979, Townsend et al. 1986, Rice et al. 1989).
-In interbeds of mudstone type, the cleavage is more or less a true slaty cleavage.
+In southwestern areas, in the Porsangerfjord district, the Gaissa Nappe Complex is composed of a series of westerly dipping, imbricate thrust sheets, separated into four structural zones, including two duplexes (Townsend et al. 1986).
+N-S to NNE-SSW-trending folds with a steep, west-dipping, axial planar cleavage are quite common (Williams 1979).
+Metamorphic grade is generally in anchizone (Rice et al. 1989) but reaches up to epizone just beneath the overlying basal Kalak thrust.
+A somewhat simpler structural picture obtains some 200 km farther to the northeast in the inner Tanafjord-SW Varanger Peninsula region.
+There, imbrication is far less evident but mesoscopic folds are still common, with axes trending between N-S and NE-SW.
+The ESE-verging folds are open to close, asymmetric and carry a pervasive axial-planar cleavage of mainly anchizone metamorphic grade (Williams 1979, Townsend et al. 1986, Rice et al. 1989).
+In interbeds of mudstone type in most parts of the Gaissa Nappe Complex, the cleavage can best be described as an incipient slaty cleavage.